Top MOT Failure Cars

 Additionally, MOT testers will inspect several items previously not included in the test.
 These new inspection areas include:

-• Visibly underinflated tyres.
+• Visibly under inflated tyres.

 • Contaminated brake fluid.